 “Our main marketing initiative was a launch weekend for locals.
 We put flyers around the two local villages and spoke to more than 500 potential customers in the area, telling them more about their new local restaurant and its food.
 We’ve been full every Friday and Saturday night since.”

 “We’ve got 15 regular staff and take on more at peak periods.
 Staffing was our main challenge, because you have to find the right people.
 We advertised in local newspapers and approached the catering college in King’s Lynn.
 At first it was just two chefs, two waiting staff and me, with my mum and step-dad helping out occasionally.
 Recruiting staff became easier the more we became established.

 “We work closely with the Orchard and use its fruit and vegetables, as well as benefiting from its good reputation.
 Our mussels and crabs come from Brancaster and we use two local butchers.
 Offering delicious, rustic dishes made from wholesome local produce is very attractive to our target market.
 It also helps to keep costs down.

 “Our menus are seasonal and our evening menu changes daily.
 I produce the menus on my PC, but we paid a freelance designer to create our website.
 We print our menu inserts and slot them into an outer card, which we had printed by a company in Norwich.
 They also do our flyers and business cards.

 “The Yurt is doing very well.
 In fact, we’ve done so well that we’ve now taken over the Deepdale Café in Burnham Deepdale.”

-Oliver and the team at ran The Yurt until September 2011, when they left the Drove Orchards site.
-The business was closed down some time later after a suitable alternative site couldn't be found.
+Oliver and the team at ran The Yurt for two years until September 2011, when they left the Drove Orchards site.

 For more inspirational stories, you might like to read: